gprMax/gprMax/toolboxes/STLtoVoxel/README.rst

     python -m toolboxes.STLtoVoxel.stltovoxel toolboxes/STLtoVoxel/examples/stl/Stanford_Bunny.stl -matindex 2 -dxdydz 0.001 0.001 0.001

-Since the number of voxels are 108 x 88 108 and the spatial discretisation chosen is 1mm, the physical dimensions of the Stanford bunny when imported into gprMax will be 0.108 x 0.088 x 0.108mm.
+Since the number of voxels are 108 x 88 x 108 and the spatial discretisation chosen is 1mm, the physical dimensions of the Stanford bunny when imported into gprMax will be 0.108 x 0.088 x 0.108mm.

 The following is an example of a ``materials.txt`` file that can be used with the generated geometry file (HDF5 format) when importing into gprMax.
 Since ``-matindex`` is set to 2 the material with name ``hdpe``, i.e. a plastic, will be used.